preeti1234567/myportfolio/README.md

 ##  Details of Project

 Creating portfolio for myself which will work on both mobile and tablets.
-It has three links which is shown in one page using react.A Header component that appears on multiple pages, a single Project component that will be used multiple times on a single page, and a Footer component that appears on multiple pages.
+It has three links which is shown in one page using react.
+A Header component that appears on multiple pages, a single Project component that will be used multiple times on a single page, and a Footer component that appears on multiple pages.
 The hompage contains links to resume,contact, Project.
 1. Home: By Default About me is displayed.
 2. Resume: It contains my resume.
 3. Project: It contains some of my work such as Financhill, Eat-Da-Burger, Note-Taker, uDecide, workdays-schedular and Password Generator.